darkylein/dotfiles/README.md

 These packages are not essential for the functionality of this custom sway setup and, therefore, are not installed by default.

 - Image/PDF Converter: ImageMagick
-- ghostscript (Required by ImageMagick to handle PDF files)
 - 2D Editor: Krita
 - Vector Graphic Editor: InkScape
 - Office Suite: LibreOffice (fresh)